 If you don't have a solid understanding of the finance and mortgage industry, it can also be difficult to judge what is a good deal, or when you might do better visiting a local lender.
 Using a mortgage broker requires a bit of personal research and understanding, although it’s certainly possible to gain this information.

 Compare mortgage brokers below and get a call back within two business days

 What does a bank loan officer do?

-Bank loan officers typically act in a similar way to brokers, although they work for one specific bank or lender.
-They are considered employees of the bank they work for, and often receive volume incentives when providing clients with loans.
+Bank loan officers work for one specific bank or lender, and often receive volume incentives when providing clients with loans.

 If you already have great credit, are a customer of the bank, and have a stable income, you will most likely find a good rate through your bank.
 A loan officer can match you to the best loan product available within that specific bank.
 If you choose this option, and you are already a customer of the bank, don't be afraid to probe for a better deal on your mortgage.

 The advantages of using a bank loan officer